wookey-project/ewok-kernel/doc/syscalls/sys_cfg.rst

 .. note::
    Synchronous syscall, executable in ISR mode

+DMA operations are performed by EwoK microkernel on the behalf of userspace tasks.
+After completion of a DMA transfert the DMA channel is disable until it is either reloaded or reconfigurated.
-In a generic DMA channel usage, it is a standard behavior to reconfigure a part of the DMA channel information.
-This is for example the case for input or output buffers when using direct access mode with chained data, our circular buffers.
+For allowing the user to change the input/output buffers of a DMA channel, it is permittd to reconfigure part of the DMA channel information.

-EwoK allows some reconfiguration of DMA channels, in a controlled way.
-Only some fields of the ``dma_t`` can be reconfigured.
-This is the case of:
+Only some fields of the ``dma_t`` can be reconfigured :

    * ISR handlers address
    * Input buffer address (for memory to peripheral mode)